Best material for lathe cutting tools

 Carbide cutting tools, on the other hand, are known for their exceptional hardness and heat resistance.
 They can withstand high cutting speeds and are ideal for machining abrasive materials.
 Carbide tools tend to have a longer tool life compared to HSS tools, but they can be more brittle and difficult to sharpen.

-See also Best lathe duplicator
+See also Best things to buy for lathe

 Ceramic cutting tools are a less common but highly specialized option for certain applications.
 These tools offer excellent heat resistance and wear resistance, making them suitable for high-speed cutting operations.
 However, they are more brittle than HSS and carbide tools, requiring careful handling and programming.